ray-project/ray/doc/source/tune.rst

 An example of this can be found in `hyperband_example.py <https://github.com/ray-project/ray/blob/master/python/ray/tune/examples/hyperband_example.py>`__.
 The progress of one such HyperBand run is shown below.

-Note that some trial schedulers such as HyperBand and PBT require your Trainable to support checkpointing, which is described in the next section.
-Checkpointing enables the scheduler to multiplex many concurrent trials onto a limited size cluster.

 ::

     == Status ==